Mohsen Habacha

 Mohsen Habacha (محسن حباشة; 25 January 1942 – 4 January 2025) was a Tunisian footballer who played as a defender for Étoile Sportive du Sahel, Ajaccio and the Tunisia national team.

 Career

 Habacha played for Étoile Sportive du Sahel and the Tunisia national team during the 1960s.
-He then had a short professional experience in between 1969 and 1970 with French club Ajaccio.
+He then had a short professional experience between 1969 and 1970 with French club Ajaccio.

 He participated in the 1963 Arab Cup in Lebanon, the 1963 Mediterranean Games in Naples and the Africa Cup of Nations 1963 in Ghana and 1965 in Tunisia.

 Death

 Habacha died on 4 January 2025, at the age of 82.